-Founded in 1958, Prevent Blindness Iowa is at work in communities across Iowa with sight-saving programs for children, adults and older citizens.
+Founded in 1958, Prevent Blindness Iowa is at work in communities across Iowa with sight-saving vision programs for children, adults and older citizens.
 Prevent Blindness Iowa is a leading volunteer eye health and safety organization dedicated to preventing blindness and preserving sight through public and professional education, early detection through evidence-based vision screening, patient services and research.

 Prevent Blindness Iowa works to fight vision loss by educating Iowans about eye health and safety.
 Our media campaigns reach thousands of people annually.
 Our monthly awareness themes focus on glaucoma, cataracts, sports eye safety, UV radiation, children’s eye health and safety, diabetic eye disease and more.
-Last year we distributed almost 10,000 pieces of literature and provided unbiased referrals to hundreds of callers.
+Last year we distributed thousands of pieces of literature and provided unbiased referrals to hundreds of callers.

 Our most important work is in community programs across the state that directly affects the visual quality of life for thousands of Iowans each year.
-In the last year, Prevent Blindness Iowa screened more than 20,000 preschool and school age children to help detect early symptoms of eye problems like amblyopia (lazy eye).
+In the last year, Prevent Blindness Iowa screened more than 60,000 preschool and school age children to help detect early symptoms of eye problems like amblyopia (lazy eye).
 Early diagnosis and treatment is critical to preventing loss of sight and ensuring children can see in order to succeed in school.